 Non-Baccalaureate Program Admissions: First year applicants seeking admission into associate, certificate, or certification programs will be admitted if they meet the following requirements:

 - Applicants may submit records verifying the achievement of the admission standards for baccalaureate programs; or

-- Applicants must submit records verifying that they meet the specific admission requirements listed in the "notes regarding admission."
+- Applicants must submit records verifying that they meet the specific admission requirements listed here.

 Secondary School Academic Preparation - Michigan students should follow the Michigan Merit Curriculum, and it is preferred that all students take core courses as follows: four years of English; four years of college preparatory mathematics; four years of social studies; four years of science; two years of language.
 Credits (1 semester = .5 credits) from these areas should total 12-16 by the end of the senior year.
 Beyond these core courses, students are encouraged to take courses or get experience in the arts and information technology.